Bigfoot71/r3d-legacy/README.md

 R3D supports the following light types:

 1. **R3D_DIRLIGHT (Directional Light)**:
-   - Directional lights simulate sunlight, lighting the scene from a specific direction.
-   - These lights do not have a position _(unless shadows are enabled)_.
-Instead, they have a direction and affect the entire scene equally, regardless of the light's position.
-   - However, if a directional light is supposed to cast shadows, you will need to assign it a position in order to determine from which point the objects it illuminates should be rendered in its shadow map.
+   - Simulates sunlight, casting parallel rays of light in a specific direction across the entire scene.
+   - Useful for outdoor environments where consistent lighting over large areas is required.

 2. **R3D_SPOTLIGHT (Spotlight)**:
-   - Spotlights emit light in a cone-shaped area and are positioned at a specific location.
+   - Emits a cone-shaped beam of light from a specific position, pointing toward a target.
-   - You must define both the position and the target for a spotlight.
-The target specifies where the light is pointing.
+   - Requires defining both the light's **position** and its **target** to determine the direction of the beam.
-   - Spotlights have additional parameters:
+   - Spotlights include the following configurable parameters:
-     - **Inner Cutoff**: The angle within which the light is fully bright.
+     - **Inner Cutoff**: The angle of the cone where the light is at full intensity.
-     - **Outer Cutoff**: The angle at which the light starts to fade from full brightness to full darkness.
+     - **Outer Cutoff**: The angle where the light fades out to darkness.
-     - **Attenuation**: Defines how the light intensity decreases with distance from the light source.
-This can be adjusted for more realistic lighting effects.
+     - **Attenuation**: Controls how the light intensity decreases with distance, enabling realistic falloff effects.

 3. **R3D_OMNILIGHT (Omni Light)**:
-   - Omni lights are point lights that emit light in all directions, like a light bulb.
+   - A point light that radiates uniformly in all directions, similar to a light bulb.
-   - The position is always required for omni lights, but the direction is **never used**.
+   - Requires a **position** but does not use a direction or target.
-   - Similar to spotlights, omni lights also support **attenuation** to control how the light intensity falls off over distance.
+   - Supports **attenuation** for realistic distance-based intensity falloff, allowing precise control over how far the light reaches.

 ### Drawing a Model